zh1huang/tp/docs/UserGuide.md

 > :warning: **Maximum quantity of items in a shelf is 999.**
 >
 > :warning: **After successfully adding the item, 8 alphanumeric characters will be printed.
 This is the unique ID corresponding to the item.
 This ID will be used to required for [selling an item](#sell-an-item).**
->
-> :warning: **Maximum quantity of any item is 999 per shelf.**
->
-> :warning: **After successfully adding the item, 8 alphanumeric characters will be printed.
-This is the unique ID corresponding to the item.**

 **As a bookstore owner, you are strongly encouraged to use this ID to label your item before putting the item on the real-life shelf.
 Later when the customer brings the item to the counter and pays, you will need to read the item ID from